 Hearst San Simeon State Park Campground

 For many years, my husband Garth and I have traveled the western states in our little 24-foot motorhome, along with our golden retriever Chase (and occasionally our cat!).
-In this and subsequent RVCYOB articles, I’ll share with you our experiences, our opinions on the best campsites to reserve, clever camping gear and gizmos, tried-and-true hacks, secret hikes, camp recipes, camping with pets and kids, things to avoid, and things you won’t want to miss.
+In this and subsequent RVCYOB posts, I’ll share with you our experiences, our opinions on the best campsites to reserve, clever camping gear and gizmos, tried-and-true hacks, secret hikes, camp recipes, camping with pets and kids, things to avoid, and things you won’t want to miss.
 I hope you’ll enjoy traveling with us.
+Be sure to check out my posts on many other campgrounds you’ll want to add to your favorites list!

 In less time than it takes to pack your RV and round up the kids and the dog, you can drive to Hearst San Simeon State Park Campground.
 Its name is longer than your drive!
 Instead of being on the road battling traffic, you’ll be sipping a cool beverage in your lounge chair at your campsite.
 Smart you!
 Who wouldn’t want more time relaxing and less time behind the wheel?